samgusa/3DBadgeTest/README.md

 What I was trying to do was that if an image was not selected for that side, it should be the side color that is the gradient I created before.
 That is why I am checking if the sideMaterial is empty or not.

+## Future Thoughts:

+Here are some things that I am thinking of adding to this, that may make it a little more customizable.
+Here are some of my thoughts.

+- Slider to increase size of sides.
+- Color Picker, to choose different color for the sides.
+- Let user choose an image from Photos.
+- Have an editing mode, where all of these changes can be made
+- Animate the Picker